 By George Beccaloni, February 2018 (revised March 2018)

 It is widely known that the theory of evolution by natural selection came to Wallace "in a sudden flash of insight" whilst in the midst of a feverish fit (probably malaria).
 Given that his ground-breaking essay on the subject (which was published together with some notes on the subject by Charles Darwin in August 1858) was signed "Ternate, February, 1858" most people understandably think he made the discovery whilst on Ternate island (Indonesia).
-However, the available evidence shows that his epiphany in fact occurred in a small, little-known village called Dojinga (Wallace knew it as Dodinga) situated directly east of Ternate on the large nearby island of Halmahera (which Wallace called Gilolo).
+However, the available evidence shows that his epiphany in fact occurred in a small, little-known village called Dodinga situated directly east of Ternate on the large nearby island of Halmahera (which Wallace knew as Gilolo).

 Gilolo and surrounding islands, with Dodinga marked.
 Taken from the larger map

 showing Wallace's route from Volume 1 of The Malay Archipelago.

 In his book of travels The Malay Archipelago, Wallace records that he arrived at Ternate on the 8th of January, 1858, but he didn't stay there long.
 He says in his book: "Soon after my first arrival in Ternate I went to the island of Gilolo, accompanied by two sons of Mr. Duivenboden, and by a young Chinaman, a brother of my landlord, who lent us the boat and crew."
 At first he travelled to the village of Sedingole [Sidangoli], but stayed there only two days as he found it to be a poor collecting locality.
 He then moved to Dodinga, describing his visit there in his book as follows:

 "[Dodinga is] situated at the head of a deep bay exactly opposite Ternate, and a short distance up a little stream which penetrates a few miles inland.
 The village is a small one, and is completely shut in by low hills.